 The peculiar architect of our thinking

 In the previous chapter you experienced how your thinking is predictably irrational in certain contexts.
-In this chapter you’ll discover why this is the case.
-In order to formulate an answer to this, we must turn to the architect of our thinking.
-Just as we would turn to the technicians of, let’s say, a calculator if it turned out that the calculator performs certain calculations incorrectly.
-Since Darwin the architect of our thinking apparatus is known: evolution by natural selection.
-This remarkable architect appears to be blind (it has no foresight or plan), has no say in the materials with which it works, and has only one goal: reproduction.
-That has a series of important consequences for our thinking.
+In this chapter you will discover why this is the case.
+In order to answer this curious question, we must first turn to the architect of our thinking.
+Just as we would turn to the technicians of, say, a calculator, if it turned out that the calculator performs certain calculations incorrectly.
+Since Darwin, the architect of our thinking apparatus is known; evolution by natural selection.
+This remarkable architect appears to be blind (i.e. without provision or plan), has no say in the materials with which it works, and has only one goal: reproduction.
+This has a series of important consequences for our thinking.
 Before outlining these consequences, it is useful to briefly describe the process of evolution by natural selection.

 Evolution by natural selection

-Evolution - the fact that species change over time and that all life forms (on our planet at least) have a common ancestor - is mainly driven by natural selection.
-Other factors influencing evolution are sexual selection and to a lesser extent genetic drift and epigenetics.
-In the context of this book, we can limit ourselves to evolution by natural selection.
+Evolution - the fact that species change over time and that all life forms (on our planet at least) have share a similar ancestry - is mainly driven by natural selection.
+Other factors influencing evolution are sexual selection, and, to a lesser extent, genetic drift and epigenetics.
+For the purposes of this book, we must limit ourselves to evolution by natural selection.
 That process consists of three steps.
 Firstly, there are random genetic mutations (copying errors in the DNA of an organism).
 This creates genetic variation (genetic differences between the individual organisms in a population).
 Secondly, those genetic mutations are passed on to offspring.
 Thirdly, mutations that help the organism survive and reproduce in its environment are 'selected'.
 Because organisms with those mutations have a greater chance of surviving and reproducing, more organisms with these genetic mutations will be present in future generations (Dawkins 1976, 1986).

 Take, for example, the long neck of a giraffe.
 That neck has grown over time because giraffes with a genetic mutation for a slightly longer neck reproduced more than giraffes with a shorter neck, since the animals with a longer neck were better able to feed on tall trees.
-Over the generations that neck continued to grow, because in every generation the animals with the longest neck got the most food and therefore had the greatest chance to breed and to pass on their genetic material that coded for a long neck.
+Throughout generations, that neck continued to grow, because in every generation the animals with the longest neck got the most food and therefore had the greatest chance to breed and to pass on their genetic material which coded for a long neck.
 Mind you, natural selection is blind: it has no plan (such as making a long neck for giraffes).
-Every generation organisms with different traits had different success in reproducing and so, over time, 'adaptations' to the environment gradually emerge (the entire population possessing beneficial traits).
-Moreover, the blind architect (natural selection) has no control over the material it works with since the mutations that arise are random (the vast majority of these mutations are neutral or detrimental to the organism and are therefore not selected).
+Every generation’s organisms with different traits had different success in reproducing and so, over time, 'adaptations' to the environment gradually emerge (the entire population possessing beneficial traits).
+Moreover, the blind architect (natural selection) has no control over the material it works with, since the mutations that arise are random (the majority of these mutations are neutral or detrimental to the organism and are therefore not selected).

-What does this entail for our thinking?
+What does this mean for our (ways of) thinking?